INDICATE ALL PROJECTED INCOME AND EXPENDITURES FOR PROPOSED PROJECT

 In-kind donations to the project from the Sponsor Organization(s) or other individuals or organizations, consisting of goods, services, or volunteered time.
-Volunteer services should be valued at rates consistent with those ordinarily paid for similar work.
+Volunteer services should be valued at fair market value rates consistent with those ordinarily paid for similar work.

 This income must be included and must be used to defray project costs.